Gallery-of-Kaeon/Kaeon-FUSION/README.md

 As of November 5, 2017,
 the Kaeon Origin IDE automatically notifies the user when updates are available and offers them the option to have the updates installed automatically.
-If you downloaded Kaeon Origin prior to November 5, 2017, we recommended that you re-download it.
+If you downloaded Kaeon Origin prior to November 5, 2017, we recommend that you re-download it.

 Our beta implementation does not currently include implementations for any ONE+ directives.
 In addition, due to a glitch in the ONE+ parser, we recommend that only tabs be used for indentation in Kaeon FUSION code.